 Many people think ice is just ice.
 In reality, there are many decisions and calculations we need make when we’re on the roof to remove an ice dam.

 We need to determine when it’s better to blast the ice directly, or to cut channels into it so we can “chunk it” away.
 We’ve got to navigate skylights, glass roofs, solar panels, copper gutters, and other delicate areas.
 On multi-day projects, we need to determine how much heat to keep in the attic overnight because that can affect how strongly the ice sticks to your shingles.
 We hope we make ice dam removal look simple and easy, but it’s anything but simple and easy.

 Even after having done removed ice dams for 20+ years, we never see exactly the same job twice, and we learn something new every winter.
 Mother Nature has a way of humbling the wise.
 We’re not experts because we know a lot about ice dams, but because we know how many ins and outs there are to know.

-If the deciding factor for you is the “state-of-the-art” steamer the ice dam removal company brags about, the chances are good your soon-to-be-rich roofer will find out firsthand what happens when the steamer is better than the operator.
+If the deciding factor for you is the “state-of-the-art” steamer the ice dam removal company brags about, the chances are good your almost-rich (soon to be sued) roofer will find out firsthand what happens when the steamer is better than the operator.

 Find an ice dam removal company that has a long and public track record of excellent customer service, and make sure that their track record is for ice dam removal and not for their other warm-weather business (like window-washing).
 Make sure they use wet-steam ice dam steamers gentle enough to help protect your roof from human error, yet powerful enough that it can still cut ice (not too hot, or too high-pressure, or too low-pressure).
 Do your best to know that the technician they send out to your home is an experienced one.

 Bonus advice: If their ice dam reviews look good, find out what their summer business is and